Topological tameness of Margulis spacetimes: Introduction

 The theory of compactifying open manifolds goes back to Browder, Levine and Livesay \cite{BLL} and Siebenmann \cite{Sieb}.
 For $3$-manifolds, Tucker \cite{Tu} and Scott and Tucker \cite{ST} made an initial clarification.
-See also Meyers \cite{Me}.
-As a note, we state that complete hyperbolic $3$-manifolds with finitely generated fundamental groups were shown to be tame by Agol, Calegari, and Gabai.
-See Bowditch \cite{Bow} for details on this very large topic.
+(See also Meyers \cite{Me}. ) As a note, we state that complete hyperbolic $3$-manifolds with finitely generated fundamental groups were shown to be tame by Agol \cite{Agol}, Calegari, and Gabai \cite{CalGa}.
+For examples of nontame finitely generated $3$-manifolds, see the examples of Scott-Tucker \cite{ST} and Canary-Minsky \cite{CanMin}, and Example 4 of Souto \cite{Souto}.
+Also, see Bowditch \cite{Bow} for details on this very large topic.
 We won't elaborate on this as the methods are completely different.
-Our proof is closer to the proof of the tameness of geometrically finite hyperbolic $3$-manifolds due to Thurston~\cite{Thnote}.
-(This is written up nicely by Epstein and Marden \cite{Epstein} and Marden \cite{Marden} even earlier.
-See also Bonahon \cite{Bonahon}.)
+Our proof is closer to the proof of the tameness of geometrically finite hyperbolic $3$-manifolds due to Marden \cite{Marden} (see Thurston~\cite{Thnote} and Epstein and Marden \cite{Epstein}.
+See also Bonahon \cite{Bonahon}).

-Lately after the first version of this paper was uploaded, there is an another independent approach to this question by J. Danciger, F. Gu\'eritaud, and F. Kassel.
-Their approach uses the deformation of constant curvature Lorentzian manifolds and yields other results such as the deformability of Margulis spacetimes to anti-de Sitter spaces.
-Compared to their approach, our approach mostly concentrates on $\rpt$-structures and the compactification of the spacetime.
-We also obtain some asymptotic properties of the action.